yvoinov/zabbix-templates-hardware-monitoring/README.md

 Then import template into Zabbix and apply to host(s).

-**Note:** It is recommended to modify the autorun task in the Task Scheduler so that the monitor is launched not at the login of any user, but at the startup of the system; was a hidden Windows task.
+**Note:** It is recommended to modify the autorun task in the Task Scheduler so that the monitor is launched not at the login of any user, but at the startup of the system; in addition, it is recommended to make it a hidden Windows task and run with the highest rights.
 Also modify the options of the monitor itself to start minimized.